There are many Americans that left high school prior to graduation and they often are faced with several closed doors.

 Under the program, they may still be eligible for federal financial aid and (in some cases) qualify for state financial aid as well.

-Colleges working under the “Ability to Benefit” program provide GED instruction while the participating students simultaneously also earning college credits toward their associate degrees.
+Colleges working under the “Ability to Benefit” program provide GED instruction while the participating students simultaneously also earn college credits toward their associate degrees.
 One of the prerequisites to be successful in these programs is that your critical thinking skills are well-rounded.

 Usually, to qualify for these programs, you cannot still be enrolled in your high school and you’ll have to submit proof that you’re not a high school student anymore and that you’re officially withdrawn from school.